History of Christianity: Ideological movements

 The era of political absolutism followed the breakdown of Christian universalism in Europe.
 Abuses from absolutist Catholic kings gave rise to a virulent critique of Christianity that first emerged among the more extreme Protestant reformers in the 1680s as an aspect of the Age of Enlightenment.
 For 200 years, Protestants had been arguing for religious toleration, and by the 1690s, secular thinkers were rethinking the state's reasons for persecution, and they too began advocating for religious toleration.
 Concepts of freedom of religion, speech, and thought began being established in the West.

 Secularisation spread at every level of European society.
 Pioneered by Protestants, Biblical criticism advocated historicism and rationalism to make study of the Bible more scholarly and secular in the 1700s.
 In reaction to rationalism, pietism, a holiness movement within Lutheranism, began in Europe and spread to the Thirteen Colonies where it contributed to the First Great Awakening, a religious revival of the 1700s.
 Pietist Moravians came to Georgia in 1732 where they influenced John Wesley, an Anglican missionary in Savannah.
 After returning to England, Wesley began preaching in open-air meetings, leading to the creation of the Methodist church.
 In the colonies, Presbyterians and Baptists contributed to revival, and to divisions over it, which formed political parties and lent crucial support for the American Revolution.
 Some radical revolutionaries violently sought the dechristianization of France during the French Revolution leading the Eastern Orthodox Church to reject Enlightenment ideas as too dangerous to embrace.

-The rise of Protestantism contributed to the conceptualization of human capital, development of the Protestant work ethic, the European state system, modern capitalism in Northern Europe, and overall economic growth.
+The rise of Protestantism contributed to belief in the value of human capital, the Protestant work ethic, the European state system, modern capitalism, and overall economic growth.
 However, urbanization and industrialisation created a plethora of new social problems.
 In Europe and North America, both Protestants and Catholics provided massive aid to the poor, supported family welfare, and offered medicine and education.